-The Isthmus of Panama connects North America and South America.
+The Isthmus of Panama connects North and South America.
 It separates the Atlantic Ocean from the Pacific Ocean.
-The Panama Canal is one of the most strategic artificial waterways in the world and one of the largest and most difficult engineering projects ever undertaken.
+The Panama Canal is one of the most strategic artificial waterways in the world and one of the most significant and challenging engineering projects ever undertaken.

 Isthmus of Panama